 These are the first excavations here for over 50 years and will answer questions about the structure and size of the Abbey church, destroyed in the 16th century.

-On the archaeology front we have received the first images from the radar surveys that were carried out last summer.
+Still on the archaeology front, the first images from the radar surveys that were carried out last summer are still being analysed.
 The images show hard features at different levels under the ground which bounce-back the radar beams.
-Some features are of a size and shape that indicate they are probably graves, others appear to be areas of flooring (perhaps tiled), and yet others are circular so may be fonts or the foundations of spiral stairs: excavations to test these ideas are being planned!
+Some features are of a size and shape that indicate they are probably graves, others appear to be areas of flooring (perhaps tiled), and yet others are circular so may be fonts or the foundations of spiral stairs.

 Also, we may have the first tantalising glimpses of what may be Alfred the Great’s Saxon town in an area where test-pits are dug by our archaeologically trained volunteers.